Couch's spadefoot toad: Mating and reproduction

 Water is a necessary medium for the fertilization of spadefoot eggs, and once the eggs hatch, water also provides a place for tadpoles to mature to the adult stage.
-Because of the importance of water, spadefoots are active during the wet season spring and summer in the Northern Hemisphere, and remain underground during the dry season (fall and winter).
+Because of the importance of water, spadefoots are active during the wet season spring and summer in the Northern Hemisphere, and remain in a watertight cocoon underground during the dry season (fall and winter).
 When a summer thunderstorm arrives, the male toads emerge from underground and look for pools of rainwater.
 When they find water, the males produce a mating call that attracts female toads.
 New research has shown that females tend to be more attracted to bright-colored males over their dark-colored peers.
 Thus creating a new aspect in their determination of the male's size and condition.
 Because the pools of water may be short-lived, mating occurs the first night after rainfall begins.

 During reproduction, the male mounts the female and releases sperm to fertilize the eggs, which are deposited in the pools of water in the form of a floating mass.
 The eggs hatch into tadpoles, which quickly mature into adults.
 They must reach this stage before the pool of water evaporates, and thus they sometimes mature in as little as 9 days after the eggs are laid.
 Western spadefoot toads take longer to mature (at least three weeks).

 The small pools of water are warmed by the sun, which speeds up the growth of the tadpoles.
 Tadpoles will eat a variety of foods, such as small insects near the pool and algae, which they scrape off rocks.
 They also filter microorganisms from the water as it is passed over their gills.
 Tadpoles gather in wriggling masses, stir up the muck on the bottom of the pool, and filter out the organic nutrients.
 Unlike most tadpoles, which are exclusively herbivores and filter feeders, spadefoot tadpoles are omnivores.
 They also eat dead insects and tadpoles, as well as fairy shrimp.